schnubor/vinylr/README.md

 	- sort and filter buttons
 	- search form

+- create overlay
-- create overlay with add vinyl form
+	- with add vinyl form
+	- for further details on vinyls
 - set up filter and sort buttons for mixitup (see readme.md)